Jubstaaa/lol-content-bot/README.md

 ## Notes

 - All unused files and legacy code have been removed for clarity and maintainability.
-- For troubleshooting, check GitHub Actions logs and Instagram/Catbox.moe API responses.
+- For troubleshooting, check GitHub Actions logs and Instagram/GoFile.io API responses.
+- GoFile.io provides reliable file hosting with API access for automated uploads.